 Indeed, countless studies have shown that Americans eat more meat than any other population in the world.
 For instance, the average French person eats about 12-13 ounces of red meat each week whereas an American eats in excess of 30-32 ounces a week.
 Considering that a standard portion of red meat here in the states is 8-12 ounces, this isn’t at all difficult to do.

 So, does this sound like a problem to you?
 Especially given the large amounts of processed jerkies, sausages and lunchmeats in the American diet?
-Is red meat really a nutritional foe or is overconsumption the real problem?
+Is red meat really a nutritional foe or is overconsumption of red meat (especially processed red meat) the real problem?

 Although quite nutritious, red meat does contain higher levels of saturated fat than most other animal-based foods.
-So yes, it’s important to limit your intake in order to avoid the adverse health effects that are more typically associated with very high intakes of saturated fat (heart disease and high blood pressure).
-For optimal health and disease prevention, red meat consumption should definitely be limited to no more than 12-14 ounces per week.
+So yes, it’s important to limit your intake in order to avoid potentially adverse health effects that are more typically associated with very high intakes of saturated fat (heart disease and high blood pressure).

-It’s also important to opt for leaner cuts like loins, tenderloins, top sirloin, leg of lamb or extra-lean ground varieties (90-95 percent lean).
+It’s also important to opt for leaner cuts like loins, tenderloins, top sirloin, leg of lamb or extra-lean ground varieties (90-95% lean).
 In addition, you should trim any visible fat from your meats prior to cooking them and remove any remaining visible fat prior to eating them.

 Another good practice is to choose free-range, grass-fed meats over grain-fed meats whenever possible, as they’re naturally leaner.